jamjarlabs/JamJarWeb/docs/reference/classes/vector.md

 ▸ **Normalize**(): *[Vector](vector.md)*

-Returns a normalized version of the vector.
+Returns a normalized version of this vector, result saved to the original Vector and returned.

 **Returns:** *[Vector](vector.md)*

-The normalized vector
+This vector to allow chaining, the normalized vector

 ___